 CEO Action Plan

-CEOs need to consider the above and avoid the following traps in the coming months.
+CEOs and leaders need to consider the above and avoid the following traps in the coming months.

 Not Adjusting Quickly Enough to New Markets